Heel Spur

 Diagnosis

-Clinical assessment includes palpation of the plantar heel to localize pain and identify the point of maximum tenderness.
+Clinical assessment includes palpation of the plantar heel to localise pain and identify the point of maximum tenderness.
 X-ray confirms the presence and size of the calcaneal spur.
 Ultrasound and MRI are used to assess the degree of soft tissue inflammation and plantar fascia involvement when conservative treatment planning requires a clearer picture.

 Treatment Pathway

 First-line treatment includes orthotics, NSAIDs, rest, ice, and stretching of the plantar fascia and calf.
 Custom orthotics are most effective when introduced early — offloading the spur before chronic inflammation becomes resistant to conservative care.
+If little progress is seen at 2–3 months, corticosteroid injection or extracorporeal shockwave therapy is indicated.
+Surgical spur resection becomes a consideration after 6 months without meaningful recovery.

 The P6 is designed to be part of the first-line response — offloading the calcaneal spur from the first step, reducing inflammation while the tissue heals.